 How did he arrive at the “well, duh” conclusion that at the end of the day you’ll have more money if you don’t buy things than if you do?
 And how did Allan Roth completely miss the boat on what Bank On Yourself is all about?
 Read on to find out…

-After a number of Roth’s clients asked him about adding more guarantees and predictability to their financial plan with Bank On Yourself, Roth contacted one of the Bank On Yourself Authorized Advisors to determine if the book’s claims were true.
+After a number of Roth’s clients asked him about adding more guarantees and predictability to their financial plan with Bank On Yourself, Roth contacted one of the Bank On Yourself Professionals to determine if the book’s claims were true.
 Roth was particularly interested in knowing if the process described in the book for becoming your own source of financing for major purchases worked as claimed.

 Roth writes that the projections “seemed magical”